Systemic mastocytosis care at Mayo Clinic

 - Cutting-edge research.
 Scientists at Mayo Clinic are investigating new treatments for systemic mastocytosis.
 As a Mayo Clinic patient, you may have access to the latest treatment trials.

 - Nationally recognized expertise.
-Mastocytosis is a rare condition.
-It's estimated to affect only 1 in 10,000 people.
-Mayo Clinic doctors have experience diagnosing and caring for people with systemic mastocytosis, and see nearly 70 people with the disorder each year.
+Systemic mastocytosis is a rare condition.
+Mayo Clinic doctors have experience diagnosing and caring for people with all types of systemic mastocytosis.

 Locations, travel and lodging